augustine0890/go-go/blockchain/block-info/README.md

-# Basic API to interact with Ethereum Blockchain
+# Basic API to interact with Blockchain Network
+- Retrieve the latest block from blockchain.